Fahdmoh01/chatterbug-exercise/README.md

         }

 # Test the /generate-password route
-You can test the /generate-password route using pytest by running the command below:
+You can test the /generate-password route using pytest by running the command below.
+Before that, comment and uncomment the specified lines of code in the app/utils.py and app/main.py files:
 ##
         python -m pytest --verbose tests/